 There is no reason to delay this decision other than uncertainty about your own situation.
 The practical benefits of filling NI gaps before the April 2026 deadline are immediate and quantifiable.

-When you reach State Pension age (currently 68, rising to 70 by 2028), you claim your State Pension.
+When you reach State Pension age (currently 66, rising to 67 between April 2026 and March 2028), you claim your State Pension.

 The amount you receive is determined by:

 Claiming is straightforward.
 HMRC automatically sends you information about 3 months before your State Pension age.
-You can claim through the online portal or by post.
+You can claim through the online portal or by post with the DWP International Pension Centre if you are abroad.

 Your NI record is final at that point.
 Any gaps that have not been filled by voluntary contributions are permanent.
 You cannot go back and fill them after claiming.

-But here is the important point: you can fill gaps before you claim, even if you claim years later.
+But here is the important point: you can fill gaps before you claim, even if claiming happens years later.

-Example: You reach State Pension age 68 in 2040.
-You did not pay voluntary contributions between 2025 and 2030 (because you did not know about them), but you decide at age 68 that you want to fill those gaps.
+You reach State Pension age 66 in 2040.
+You did not pay voluntary contributions between 2025 and 2030 (because you did not know about them), but at age 66 you decide you want to fill those gaps.

 You cannot.
 The 6-year rolling backpayment window has passed.
 Those 5 years are permanently lost.

 This is why the April 2026 deadline is so important.
 It is not a deadline for when you must claim.
-It is a deadline for when you must decide about filling gaps.
-Miss it, and you have only the 6-year window before certain years become unrecoverable.
+It is a deadline for when you must decide about filling gaps using the lowest-cost option.
+Miss it with[ Class 2, and Class 3](http://Class 2 vs Class 3 National Insurance Contributions: Save £7,410) costs five times more.
+Let certain years slip beyond the 6-year window, and they become unrecoverable.

 For expats aged 45-55 reading this: you have time to fill gaps, but not unlimited time.
 Every year that passes closes off additional backpayment possibilities.